- [2020-07-15] MKM is studying the possibility to notify citizens via alternative channels such as WhatsApp and Facebook.

 - [2020-06-29] The Interdisciplinary Cyber Research (ICR) conference 2020 has been rescheduled to December.
 The Cyber Security Summer School has been renamed to Cyber Security Winter School and moved to December.
 The theme for the winter school will be “Transport as a Service”.

-- [2020-06-29] In the period of COVID emergency, Elisa provided a solution for automated Mobile-ID issuance using a self-service portal.
+- [2020-06-29] In the period of COVID emergency, Elisa for more than 1,700 people provided a solution for automated Mobile-ID issuance using a self-service portal.
 The solution was accepted by SK and their auditors.

 - [2020-06-27] The 50 EUR limit on contactless card payments put in place during the coronavirus emergency situation will remain in place.